emkab/raylib-cmake-starter/README.md

 4. Run `./r`

 ## Building with Google ANGLE (10x more draw calls on Apple Silicon) (Only tested on MacOS)
-### Option 1 - Grab ANGLE dylibs from a Chrome installation
+### Option 1 - Grab ANGLE dylibs from a Google Chrome installation
 1. Grab ANGLE dylibs from Your Google Chrome installation

 ```